 A gondolier in Nuremberg

-While in Nuremberg, I was told there was one man with a licence for a gondola.
+During my visit to Nuremberg, locals told me there was a guy with a gondola licence.
 After some hours watching the river in the middle of the city, I was able to catch him in a photo.
 The building in the background is named Heilig-Geist-Spital.
 It served as a home for old and sick people in earlier times.

 Armoury in Nuremberg